 Many families and stores are now accustomed to using artificial Christmas trees instead of real ones.
 They do this for many reasons including saving trees, convenience and cost.
 But people still use real trees for Christmas decorations at homes, business and particularly major cities like New York and Boston.
 Their type varies, but fir, pine and spruce are the most common.
 Wholesalers often import them from the north or Canada.

 Many cities celebrate First Night on the eve of New Year’s Eve.
 New York drops the Apple in Times Square, while Boston opens in a new window and many other cities organize street parties and fireworks.

 The movie most watched around Christmas is the 1946 It’s a Wonderful Life movie, starring James Stewart as George Bailey.
 Nothing like a tear jerker to get you in the holiday spirit!

-Our translation and localization industry is blessed with diversity and distinctiveness.
+We are blessed in our translation and localization industry with diversity and distinctiveness.
 We embrace and celebrate them wholeheartedly the entire year, but particularly during the Holiday Season.
 To our readers, thank you for following our blog and to our clients, thank you for trusting us with your Translation and Localization projects.
 We wish you all a very happy Holidays Season and a prosperous New Year.
 Merry Christmas!

 Whitepaper Going Global on a Shoestring?!Want to grow your business outside of your current markets?
 Request our complimentary whitepaper to learn more about how you can achieve international market penetration incrementally and judiciously.